operator-playground-io/crunchy-postgres/tutorials/PGO-client-tutorial.md

 psql -h primary-service-IP -U pguser -d my-db
 ```

-Using the PostgreSQL client (psql) you can create tables, insert data into them and execute queries
+Using the PostgreSQL client (psql) you can create tables, insert data into them and execute queries.

 Create a table:
 ```execute